 During scouring tides, Seatown turns into an ‘ammonite kingdom’.
-Along with belemnites, they can be picked up along the foreshore and therefore the location is ideal for children.
-There is also a superb pub with views of Golden Cap.
+Along with belemnites, these fossils can be picked up along the foreshore and therefore the location is ideal for children, provided you stay well away from the cliffs, which can be dangerous.
+There is also a superb pub with views towards Golden Cap, the highest point on England’s south coast.
 Fossils can be found all year round, as can microfossils and minerals.

 ♦ Seatown can be reached by following a narrow lane, just opposite the Castle Inn in Childeock.
 However, this road is not suitable for large vehicles, because of its width.
 There is a small car park, run by the Anchor Inn, at Seatown, which is highly recommended, as parking elsewhere is very limited.

 ♦ Golden Cap is on your right (west) from the car park at Seatown.

 ♦ There is a charge for parking at Seatown.

 ♦ Ref: 50.72258°N, 2.84052°W